mgrider/l3d-lightFight/README.md

 3. For now, change the isPlaying[] true/false variables in setup() to match the number of Xbox controllers you have plugged into your computer.

 # todo
-	check for game over conditions
-	port to native code for better light variations and control (requires USB shield)
+* port to native code for better light variations and control (requires USB shield)

 # credits